Accurate Arrangements: Proof of Theorem

 \subsection{A generalization of Theorem \ref{Thm_MATRest}}

 In this section, we record an extension of Theorem \ref{Thm_MATRest_sec}.
+It can be applied to obtain the accuracy of not necessarily MAT-free arrangements (which we do in Section \ref{SSec_IdealShiCatalan}).
 Instead of considering MAT-free arrangements which are build up from the empty arrangement using MAT-steps, we can more generally study arrangements which are build up from some suitable free arrangement (which need not be empty) via MAT-steps.
 We formalize this in the following manner.

 Let $\Ac' = (\Ac', V)$ be a free arrangement with exponents $\exp(\Ac') = (e_1,\ldots,e_{\ell-p},e,\ldots,$ $e)_\leq \in \ZZ^{\ell}$.
 Let $\Bc = (\Bc, V)$ be an arrangement in $V$ disjoint from $\Ac$ and partitioned by $\pi = (\pi_1|\cdots|\pi_n)$.
 Set $\Ac_0 := \Ac'$,